 Each of these platforms changes regularly, so check back to see our regular updates.
 And if you see anything wrong, let us know at freedom.press/contact.

 - Can I get the job done easily and without abuse?

-Whereby was first known as Appear.in, a small Norway-based startup which was later bought by Videonor.
-Much like Jitsi Meet, Whereby is a completely browser-based video chat platform, so all you need is a link to open in a browser to join, without needing a separate app, or even an Whereby account unless you’re the room’s owner.
+Whereby was first known as Appear.in, a small Norway-based startup that was later bought by Videonor.
+Much like Jitsi Meet, Whereby is a completely browser-based video chat platform, so all you need is a link to open in a browser to join, without a separate app, or even a Whereby account, unless you’re the room’s owner.